HIPAA compliance may not be a thrilling subject for everyone — but for our customers who need it? They really need it.

 - Provide our business associate agreement (BAA) and sign it upon request.
 After it’s signed, we turn on a set of features on your Help Scout account that removes identifying information from any notifications.

 - Require every Help Scout employee who supports our customers (and because we practice whole-company support, that’s all of us!) to complete HIPAA training each year.
 Of course, we never access customer accounts unless we’re explicitly asked for help.
 (Customers can also request that we never access their account for any reason, period.)

 We currently use Accountable for our annual employee HIPAA training.

 One caveat: Help Scout uses email protocol to send messages — that’s why emails that come through Help Scout look like a regular email, versus something the recipient has to sign in through a secure portal.
 Since it’s not one of those systems that requires a password, for example, to open attachments, there’s no guarantee that sensitive ePHI will be 100% secure and private — email can always be intercepted.
 For that reason, no email help desk can ever truly declare itself HIPAA-compliant, because email is inherently insecure.
 Organizations can, however, use Help Scout’s fully featured API to build a portal on top of ours, when deemed necessary.
 For many smaller health tech companies or medical practices, that can be a compelling solution.

 Not all customer messaging software is created equal

 That’s why Help Scout is often a good fit for entities who want to centralize their customer support in a HIPAA-complaint way — because in addition to high security and privacy standards, it’s more than a help desk.
-It’s a customer messaging platform that also includes Beacon, the embeddable widget that allows you to connect your customers to your knowledge base, your email queue, or live chat and in-app customer messaging (which is less email-reliant and therefore even safer to use).
+It’s customer service software that also includes Beacon, the embeddable widget that allows you to connect your customers to your knowledge base, your shared inbox, live chat, and in-app messaging (which is less email-reliant and therefore even safer to use).